younas-bangash/global.hackathon/Teams/Vagos/ABOUT.md

 <h3>3.
 Giovanni Aguirre</h3>
 ![giovanni](http://i.imgur.com/S5Gk2sm.jpg)
-<p>He is a nodejs, angular, mongodb, spring mvc, hibernate, developer learning and player around with Xamarin and Android java development.
+<p>He is a nodejs, angular, mongodb, spring mvc, hibernate, developer learning and playing around with Xamarin and Android java development.
 He will be backend developer in our team</p>